DebbieBergstrom/CI_PP1_DS/README.md

 1. _As a first-time user, I want to learn more about the dive shop, feel a good first impression and a welcoming attitude._
 2. _As a first-time user, I want to easily find information about the location of the dive shop._
 3. _As a first-time user, I want to easily contact the dive shop if I have any questions or want to make a reservation._
-4. _As a first-time user, I want to know the prices for scuba diving courses, fun diving and what's included._
+4. _As a first-time user, I want to know the prices for scuba diving courses and fun diving.
-5. _As a first-time user, I want to know the schedule for scuba diving trips._
+5. _As a first-time user, I want to know the schedule for boat departures._
 6. _As a first-time user, I want to learn about the different scuba diving courses and dive sites._
-7. _As a first-time user, I want to see dynamic photos that showcase the dive shop's staff he beauty of the dive sites.
+7. _As a first-time user, I want to see dynamic photos that showcase the dive shop's staff and the beauty of the dive sites.
 #### **Returning users**
 8. _As a returning user, I want to quickly access the dive shop's boat departure schedule._
-9. _As a returning user, I want to find different ways ways to contact the dive shop depending on my preferences._
+9. _As a returning user, I want to find different ways to contact the dive shop depending on my preferences._
 10. _As a returning user, I want to easily make contact to book a course or fun diving trip with fast and helpful staff._
 11. _As a returning user, I want to follow the dive shop on social media to stay up-to-date on news, events and changed schedules._
-12. _As a returning user, I want to get directions to the dive shop or to the location of scuba diving trips._
+12. _As a returning user, I want to get directions to the dive shop.
 13. _As a returning user, I want to refresh my memory about the different scuba diving courses and dive sites._
 #### **Site owner**
 14. _As the site owner, I want users to easily contact us in their prefered way to get a fast and helpful respons without waiting too long._
 15. _As the site owner, I want users to get a great impression of the dive shop's services and the beauty of the surrounding area._
-16. _As the site owner, I want users to easily book scuba diving trips and courses through the website._
+16. _As the site owner, I want users to easily be able to book scuba diving trips and courses through the website._
 17. _As the site owner, I want users to have a custom made 404 error message with the websites familiar design to direct them back to the website when needed._

 &nbsp;